Where to refer international students

 Immigration, Refugees and Citizenship Canada have made changes to the International Student Program (ISP).
 One change is that designated learning institutions (DLIs), such as the University of Saskatchewan, are required to report to IRCC the enrollment status of international students who have applied for a study permit (including renewals) and have received it on or after June 1, 2014.

-The University of Saskatchewan participated in the soft launch of this compliance report in November 2014.
 The International Student and Study Abroad Centre is taking the lead on completing the compliance report with the support of the designated learning institution strategy team and various units across campus.

 - ISSAC can also provide limited financial support for emergency accommodation.